 My Lockdown Prints were made during the COVID crisis with no access to a printing press but an abundance of sunny days.
-I documented my life and “The Everyday” in cyanotype – a form of sun printing famously used by Victorian botanist Anna Atkins.
-The exploration of “The Everyday” has interested me for a while and became even more relevant during this period; the desire to imbue that which we take for granted with greater significance; to make some sense of the mundaneness of life and to find a way of expressing it through art.
+I documented my life and “The Everyday” in over 100 cyanotypes – a form of sun printing famously used by Victorian botanist Anna Atkins.
+The exploration of “The Everyday” has interested me for a while and became even more relevant during this period; the desire to give greater significance to that which we take for granted; to make sense of the mundaneness of life and to find a way of expressing it through art.

-Unlike traditional printmaking, Cyanotypes describe something that is no longer there; they are like a memory or a ghost, where the shadow of the object makes the image.
-With my series, I used this historic process to produce more contemporary prints and create a lasting record and memory of these unprecedented times.
+Unlike traditional printmaking, Cyanotypes describe something that is no longer there; they are like a memory or a ghost.
+I used this historic process to produce more contemporary prints and create a lasting record and memory of these unprecedented times.

 I will also be exhibiting my prints, influenced by 1950’s textile artists and my work as an Architect.